![]() |

 Radio

 outlets In many homes, build in the 1920s to '40s radio antenna coils were installed at the attic.
 A wire connected the antenna to a grounded radio outlets in rooms downstairs.
-When home antenna coils fell into disuse, radio outlets were often put out of sight by wall paper or layers of paint (see image No. 19). |
+When home antenna coils fell into disuse, radio outlets were often put out of sight by wall paper or layers of paint (see image No. 21). |

 Although radio plugs had a pin configuration that never has been used for 120 or 240 Volt power connections, it is confusing that often radio outlets were part of a dual socket; the other half was a standard 15A-120V outlet. |

-19 Radio outlet made by Hart & Hegeman in Hartford, Conn.
+Hartford, Conn.
 H&H merged in 1928 with the Arrow Electrical Company to become the Arrow-Hart & Hegeman Electrical Co.
 Photo has been sent by Joshua Hodges.
-The dual socket has a radio and NEMA 1-15 socket.
-20 Radio outlet designed by Victor R. Despard.
-Patent application was filed in 1932 by Pass & Seymour Inc. in Syracuse, N.Y.
-Outlet has been made also by Bryant Electrical Corporation in Bridgeport, CT. |
+The dual socket has a radio and NEMA 1-15 socket. |

 Knob and Tube wiring (K&T) Knob and tube wiring was an early standardized method of electrical wiring.
 It used individual wires supported by porcelain insulators (knobs) and run inside porcelain cylinders (tubes) when going through wood beams.
-See image nos 21 - 24.
+See image nos 23 - 26.
 Until the mid-1930s, knob-and-tube wiring was installed in many U.S. homes and it can still be found in some older houses. |

 Whether